UffizziCloud/docs/docs/engineeringblog/ci-cd-registry.md

 ## Azure Container Registry

-If you haven't yet, integrate your Azure Container Registry by following our [ACR integration documentation](../config/container-registry-integrations.md).
-You'll need the registry hostname, Application (client) ID, and Secret value for the next steps.
+If you haven't yet, integrate your Azure Container Registry by following our [ACR integration documentation](../config/container-registry-integrations.md#azure-container-registry-acr).
+You'll need the registry domain, Application (client) ID, and Secret or Password value for the next steps.

 ## GitLab CI/CD